AllmostHumann/AllmostHumann/README.md

        alt="snake" /></a>
 </div>

-💡 &nbsp;I am currently working in the largest craft brewery in Poland.\
-🎓 &nbsp;But I want to change my life and become Frontend Developer and someday Fullstack Developer.\
 ✍️ &nbsp;In my free time, I'm trying to develop my skills and catch up with technological innovations.

 ### 🛠 &nbsp;Tech Stack